zesty-co/terraform-kompass-compute/README.md

 You might want to install the helm chart directly through a GitOps tool, such as ArgoCD, or something else.

-The helm chart requires knowledge about cloud resources deployed by the kompass-compute module, such as SQS queues, S3 VPC endpoints, and IAM roles, and ECR pull-through cache rules.
+The helm chart requires knowledge about cloud resources deployed by the kompass-compute module, such as SQS queues, S3 VPC endpoints, IAM roles, and ECR pull-through cache rules.

 The terraform module outputs a values.yaml file that can be used to pass values to the helm chart.